holidayextras/partner-api-docs/README.md

 ## ToDo's (should probably raise as issues)

-- Add linting, plus everyting else a good repo should have (Contributing md file) - Run past forkability
-- Wire up CI, Travis or Circle, for auto build on change
 - Add Google Analytics
 - Update examples to be valid dates etc
 - Make live code examples